-6.1.2 because we suspect there may be or has been unauthorised use of your bPay account.
+6.1.2 because we suspect there may be or has been unauthorised use of your bPay account or

-6.2 Unless the law prevents us from doing so, we will try to contact you to tell you if we prevent or limit the use of your account, the reasons for doing so and what you can do to resolve the issue.
+6.2 Unless the law prevents us from doing so, we will try to contact you by phone, email or post to tell you if we prevent or limit the use of your account, the reasons for doing so and what you can do to resolve the issue.